Smarty2609/nazir-hussain/README.md

 <br >

-I love sharing knowledge and putting tutorials, courses and posts together for helping other developers, and tjat's why SEARCHTECH Youtube Channel exists!
+I love sharing knowledge and putting tutorials, courses and posts together for helping other developers, and tjat's why Hack and Code Youtube Channel exists!

-#### What is SEARCHTECH?
+#### What is Hack and Code?

-SEARCHTECH is a youtube channel for learning Web/Mobile development, coding and design.
+Hack and Code is a youtube channel for learning Web/Mobile development, coding and design.
 Including new technologies and frameworks and anything really related to development world.

 #### Coding Stats